mikependon/RepoDB/RepoDb.Wiki/Implementing a Repository.md

 You will see that the following messages appeared at the *Console*.

-- A customer record has been inserted.
+- *A customer record has been inserted.*
-- John Doe (New York)
+- *John Doe (New York)*
-- A customer record has been updated.
+- *A customer record has been updated.*
-- A customer record has been deleted.
+- *A customer record has been deleted.*

 This signifies that all operations were succeeded.

 ## Inheritting the DbRepository

-The *DbRepository* is an embedded class within *RepoDb* library that would allow the developers to inherit the implementation of the common-repository pattern.
+The *DbRepository* is an embedded class within *RepoDb* library that would allow the developers to inherit the implementation of the *Common-Repository* pattern.
 Practically, the way how we implemented the *InventoryRepository* is somewhat similar to *DbRepository*, however, it does not contain all the rich methods we have in the library.

 In this section, we will refactor the *InventoryRepository* to utilize the *DbRepository* class.